mckennapsean/dissertation/content/01-intro.md

 The design activity framework came out of reflections of the successful design project explained in [@sec:formulation].
-This project focused on redesigning a cyber security tool, resulting in updates to the underlying system as a result of this separate design process.
+This project focused on redesigning a cybersecurity tool, resulting in updates to the underlying system as a result of this separate design process.
 This isolation of the design and development enabled us to reflect on how to best describe and explain our visualization design process to collaborators from different fields.
 As a result, we describe